Sam Clucas had been getting used to being told he was not good enough, or not wanted.

 Last season he was making on average 2.51 tackles per 90 minutes, whereas now, with the Welsh outfit, it’s just 1.83.
 The same goes for his interceptions which have gone down slightly from 1.52 per game to 1.45.

 His best performances for the Swans have come from the left side of midfield.
 It allows him the opportunity to support his defence, but also roam forward into attack and offer an extra presence.
-This was particularly evident against Arsenal, with Clucas allowed to gallop on and attack spaces left by the Gunners defence.
+This was particularly evident against Arsenal, with Clucas allowed to gallop on and attack spaces left by the Gunners.

 He did so effortlessly and the Swans ended up coming away with a huge three points.